-Ever since Cadillac invented the starter motor in 1912, car mechanics explored ways to measure cold cranking amps.
-CCA assures that the battery has sufficient energy to crank the engine when cold.
-To do this without “freezing,” testers look at internal resistance, the gatekeeper of a battery.
-A starter battery with low resistance assures reasonably good cranking, and a CCA reading of 400 to 500A is sufficient for most starter batteries.
-According to SAE J537, a CCA reading of 500A delivers 500A at -18°C (0°F) for 30 seconds without dropping below 7.2 volts.
-Read more about How to Measure Capacity.
+Ever since Cadillac invented the starter motor in 1912, car mechanics have explored ways to measure cold cranking amps (CCA).
+CCA measurements assure that the battery has sufficient power to crank the engine, especially when cold.
+Typical CCA readings for a car range from 350 to 600A, higher for trucks.
+SAE J537 specifies that a battery with a CCA reading of 500A can deliver 500A at -18ºC (0ºF) for 30 seconds without dropping below 7.2 volts.

 Courtesy of BMW

 CCA cannot be “measured” but “estimated” and the process can take a week per battery.
 A full CCA test is tedious and is seldom done.
 To test CCA, apply different discharge currents to see which amperage keeps the battery above a set voltage while cold.
 Table 1 illustrates the test procedures according to SAE J537, IEC and DIN.
 The methods are similar and only differ in the length of discharge and the cut-off voltages.

 |SAE J537 CCA Test||IEC CCA Test||DIN CCA Test|